okcupidlabz/node-geom2d/README.md

 Explanation
 ============
 A very alpha version of a JS Library for doing affine transformations and (coming soon) other simple transformations I need for a bigger project.
 My first node module.
-Written in IcedCoffeeScript.
+Written in IcedCoffeeScript. `affine` and `polygon` are currently the two big exports.

 Browser Use
 ===========
+For your convenience, this project is stitched into one JS file, `geom2d.js`.
+The stitched file provides a way of requiring components.
+Here's an example:

 ```html
 <script src="geom2d.js"></script>
 <script>